Please DONATE ASU scholarships for teachers, or

 · Get Action Research reports ready to post on the modeling website.
 Several groups of MNS degree teachers submitted action research reports on curricula that they developed.
 You’d choose a group, contact them, and ask for updated versions to post.
 Better yet, see if you can turn an action research finding into an article for The Physics Teacher or The Science Teacher or even one of the Teacher Action Research Journals (Colleen Megowan would help you with this).

 · Start a research project to find out the percentage of high school graduates of modelers who intend to major in a science or engineering in college.
 Business people and others want to know this.
-For example, Carmela Minaya of the Hanalani School in Hawaii wrote in May 2006, “I have several students who are majoring in science related fields largely due to the implementation of Modeling Instruction in my classroom.
+For example, Carmela Minaya, formerly at the Hanalani School in Hawaii, wrote in May 2006, “I have several students who are majoring in science related fields largely due to the implementation of Modeling Instruction in my classroom.
 The percentage has gone up from 13% (pre-modeling) to 51% in more recent years.”

 · Start a research project to find out SAT-II scores and/or AP-B or AP-C exam scores of students of physics modelers, compared to scores of non-modelers.
 (This may require some special permissions—talk to Colleen to find out what you would need to do).